johnasher/transplantr/README.md

 Which is the best option to use?
-Calling the wrapper function uses fewer keystrokes so is quicker to type, but as it is a function calling another function, there is a slight increase in computational overhead; for example, benchmarking the time taken to calculate 100,000 eGFR results, the median time was 106 milliseconds with `ckd_epi()` and 108 milliseconds using the more convenient `ckd_epi_US()`.
+Calling the wrapper function uses fewer keystrokes so is quicker to type, but as it is a function calling another function, there is a slight increase in computational overhead.

 ## Using *transplantr* functions with *dplyr*